dustsigns/lecture-demos/affine_transformations/translation3d_readme.md

 Usage
 -----

-Change the offset (see parameters below) to see the position of the bunny (white) change compared to the original's (semi-transparent grey).
+Change the offset (see parameters below) to see the position of the bunny (white) change compared to the original's (semi-transparent).
 Observe that the distance by which the bunny is moved is absolute, i.e., it does not depend on the original position of the bunny.
 The X, Y and Z offsets can be changed independently of one another.

 ![Screenshot after moving the bunny](../screenshots/translation3d_x-10_z20.png)